Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Role of Text

-The Yodish style forms syntactically valid but non-colloquial English sentences~\citep{yodaspeech}.
-Yodish sentences are typically structured using an ``\textit{XSV}'' construct where ``X'' is a phrase that complements the verb ``V'', and ``S'' is a subject.
-For example, the sentence ``\hltext{Shawn started with 5 toys}'' is restructured as ``\hltext{With 5 toys, Shawn started}'' in Yodish.
-In addition, the ``XSV'' style drifts the object (``X'') apart from the verb (``V''), which leads to a more challenging sentence structure, possibly arduous for the model to comprehend.
+\niparagraph{Text with altered grammatical style \cfpromptpara{text\_style}.} We experiment with Yodish~\citep{kaminski2011yoda,walkden2012english,espindola2016systemic,yodish}, a stylistic variation of English~\citep{starwars,starwars2} (less frequent on the web)\footnote{We did not choose Yodish for comical reasons, but to test whether the frequency of text plays a role in the model performance.}.
+Yodish forms syntactically valid but non-colloquial English sentences~\citep{yodaspeech}.
+The sentences in Yodish typically use a ``\textit{XSV}'' construct where ``X'' is a phrase that complements the verb ``V'' and ``S'' is a subject\footnote{For example, the sentence ``\hltext{Shawn started with 5 toys}'' is restructured as ``\hltext{With 5 toys, Shawn started}'' in Yodish.}.
+In addition, the ``XSV'' style drifts the object (``X'') apart from the verb (``V''), which leads to a more challenging sentence structure.
 We experiment with three variants of prompting by reconstructing (a) \ptextyodathought: thoughts, (b) \ptextyodaques: questions, and (c) \ptextyoda: both questions and thoughts.

-\Cref{tab:text} illustrates an interesting divergence in the model performance across these scenarios.
-The results show that changing just the questions~(\ptextyodaques) has little to no impact on the model performance.
-This variant even slightly boost the model performance in \datet.
-This observation is explanatory when placed in context with the results on \ptextyodathought, which has moderate (\gsm) to drastically negative repercussion (\sports and \datet) on the model performance.
+We find that the \ptextyodathought (remaining results~\Cref{sec:role_of_text_appendix}) has moderate (\gsm) to drastically negative repercussion (\sports and \datet) on task solve rate.
 We attribute this variation in the model performance to the relation between text and patterns.
-That is, in some tasks texts and patterns are intertwined (\sports and \datet) and the answer is derived from the text, whereas in other tasks (\gsm) patterns are more explicit.
+In some tasks, texts and patterns are intertwined (\sports and \datet), and the answer is derived from the text, whereas in other tasks (\gsm), patterns are more explicit.
+In the \sports dataset, the ``XSV'' Yodish style entails the model to place the sport activity first.
+For instance, the model is compelled to generate ``\hltext{A baseball player Bryce Harper is}'' instead of generating ``\hltext{Bryce Harper is a baseball player}''.
+We provide samples of generated thoughts in Tables \ref{tab:sports_yodathought_output} and \ref{tab:date_yodathought_output}.
+We also experiment with thoughts of varying degrees of randomness, and find that the amount of randomness directly affects the model performance (more random text is worse) (detailed results in~\Cref{sec:role_of_text_appendix}).